Meteor-Community-Packages/meteor-autoform/README.md

 ### Future QuickForm Features

-Eventually the quickForm helper will have a few different built in styles you can choose from, like horizontal, vertical, and responsive, as well as the ability to put the labels in placeholder instead of label.
+Eventually the quickForm helper will have a few different built in styles you can choose from, like horizontal, vertical, and responsive.

 ## Using Block Helpers Within an AutoForm